firesync-org/firesync/README.md

 * **💬 Comments (coming soon)**
 * **💡 Suggesting mode and track changes (coming soon)**
 * **🔔 Notifications for changes and comments (coming soon)**

+All of this is available out of the box, or you can use your own backend and just pick and choose which parts of FireSync you'd like to use.

 ## 📢 Stay up to date